-Rather it’s your first or an upgrade, investing in a sewing machine can be an exciting and overwhelming adventure!
+Rather it's your first or an upgrade, investing in a sewing machine can be an exciting and overwhelming adventure!
 There are seemingly endless makes and models on the market making choosing seem that much harder.
-I’ve used many makes and models since my mom gave me my first sewing machine many, many moons ago and what I can tell you is finding the right sewing machine really depends on how you intend to use it.
-Once you have a basic idea of what you want to do on the machine it’s all about finding the features that matter to you!
+I've used many makes and models since my mom gave me my first sewing machine many, many moons ago and what I can tell you is finding the right sewing machine really depends on how you intend to use it and which features matter to you.
+In this post, I show you how to figure all that out.

 Things to consider before you head out to buy